sjpence/manual-mds220/05_Operation.md

 Watch the entire process and check the following conditions:

 - Did the board seem to get adequately fluxed?
-(Look at the bottom of the board - raise fluxer height if necessary.)
+(Look at the bottom of the board - adjust fluxer settings if necessary.)

 - Did the board dip evenly into the solder?
 (If necessary, level the solder pot.)

 - Did solder wick up to the topside of the board early in the solder dwell time?
 (If so, reduce dwell time.)

 - Is bridging present?
-(Increase solder dwell time and/or preheat time, decrease dwell time if using no-clean flux)
+(Increase solder dwell time and/or preheat time, decrease dwell time if using no-clean flux, reduce exit speed)

 - Is there excessive solder present?
 (Increase solder dwell time and/or preheat time, decrease dwell time if using NCF)

 - Are there solder voids?
-(Ensure adequate fluxing and coverage by increasing foam head height.
-However too much air flow destroys the foaming head.)
+(Ensure adequate fluxing and coverage.)

 When using rosin and water soluble fluxes, the longer the board remains in the solder the less chance that bridging will occur.
 This is due to the fact that a longer dwell time increases the board temperature and therefore the amount of solder drainage.
 Boards which are inadequately heated tend to cool off while the solder is still draining, thereby allowing bridges to form.